elewa-academy/Collaboration/1-human-dynamics/0-individual.md

 In order to contribute in this context you must be able to flexibly understand and adopt your collaborators' view-points.

+yes communication is good, but it's no use if you aren't ready to hear what's being said.

 ### Index
 * [Being Wrong](#being-wrong)